RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 }
 ```

-We parse `crates.csv` and `versions.csv` into `Vec<Crate>` and `Vec<CrateVersion>`.
-Then sort the crates by `downloads` to get the top 20K crates.
+We parse `crates.csv` and `versions.csv` into `Vec<Crate>` and `Vec<CrateVersion>`, respectively.
+We then sort the crates by `downloads` to get the top 20K crates.

 > Note: We use [rayon](https://crates.io/crates/rayon)'s [par_sort_unstable_by()](https://docs.rs/rayon/latest/rayon/slice/trait.ParallelSliceMut.html#method.par_sort_unstable_by) instead of std's [sort_unstable_by()](https://doc.rust-lang.org/std/primitive.slice.html#method.sort_unstable_by) to parallelize the sorting process.

-## Build the search index
+## Building the search index

-20K items isn't a huge number for computer to iterate through.
-So we can simply adopt the map as the format of the index.
-The key is the crate name and the value is the crate description and version.
+While 20K items may not be a huge number for a computer to iterate through, we still need an efficient way to store and search through the crates.
+We can adopt the map as the format of the index, where the key is the crate name, and the value is the crate description and version.

 ```js
 {